qiyfoundation/Qiy-Scheme/Definitions.md

 A [Qiy Node Request](#qiy-node-request) that can be used to obtain a list of all the [Consents](#consent) of a [Qiy Node](#qiy-node).

 ### Core Identifier
-Immutable and secret means, which uniquely identify a [Qiy Node](#qiy-node) registration
+Immutable and secret means, which uniquely identify a [Qiy Node](#qiy-node) registration.

 ### Credential
 Immutable combination of [Verified Identifier](#verified-identifier) and [Verified Attributes](#verified-attribute)